rage/programming-23/data/part-12/1-functions-as-arguments.md

 ## Sort by number of routes

-Please write a function named `sort_by_number_of_routes` which sorts climbing areas in ascending order based on the numbers of routes they have.
+Please write a function named `sort_by_number_of_routes` which sorts climbing areas in ascending order based on the number of routes they each have.

 ```python
 # ca1, ca2 and ca3 declared as above